 Property tax revenue is the primary source of funding for the three ISD operating funds.
 Recent years have provided modest growth of property tax values and related tax revenue which bears positively on Ingham ISD's financial future.
-In March 2020, a Headlee restoration millage was approved by voters that began with the 2020-21 tax collection and will continue providing approximately \$2.4 million of special education funds annually for 20 years to support the students, purchase equipment and upgrade facilities for special education students attending public schools in the Ingham ISD service area.
+In March 2020, a Headlee restoration millage was approved by voters that began with the 2020-21 tax collection and will continue providing approximately \$2.5 million of special education funds annually for 20 years to support the students, purchase equipment, and upgrade facilities for special education students attending public schools in the Ingham ISD service area.

 The District continues to expand programs and services in some areas, based on requests for services from constituent districts, from specific grant revenues, and in anticipation of Career and Technical Education enrollment.
-The majority of new sources of funds are restricted in their use for specific activities and are not available for discretionary use.
+Most new sources of funds are restricted in their use for specific activities and are not available for discretionary use.
 As a result, some areas of our budget have expanded to respond to constituent district needs and organizational focus, while other areas have been stable or contracted.
 We expect this trend to continue.

-For the 2023-24 school year, we conservatively planned for financial impacts of on-going staffing challenges and fluid state revenues as we continue to monitor and plan for future economic uncertainties related to the COVID-19 pandemic that are impactful to our educational models we provide to our students and families throughout the year.
+For the 2024-25 school year, we conservatively planned for financial impacts of on-going staffing challenges and fluid state revenues as we continue to monitor and plan for future economic uncertainties that are impactful to our educational models we provide to our students and families throughout the year.